+For som e retu urned and some did not.
 1. Hov w many prisoners were taken?
-Add th Write the 1 st letter of the number in #19 . ne two digits: Write the word for this number: 2.
-The battle that took place at Fort Griswold is call Write the 1st letter of the 1st word in #22.
-Write the 1st letter of the 2nd word in #23. ed the Battle of And the Where p Were br Here to For far t Round t re a h natrio ough be sh oo m he ho eet and up the hill vallowed home stands still, ts, wounded, dying, t from the fort where they were lying - eltered and carefully tended. any their life here ended. use to read the signs ords more clues you'll find 3.
-Wh at is the most common letter in the original of Write the most common letter in #6 . owner's name?
-4. Wh ♦ en was the house first constructed?
-Write the 1st letter of the word in #18.
-Add the 1 st tw o numbers and subtract the 3 rd number: That mo When p And ran And fell irks tl atriot to se for he e hill and find the tower he very day and hour s heard the cannon's warning rve that fateful morning ome and freedom's name of he with traitor's fame.
-5. Wh en was the monument constructed? in # pers together: 6. o commanded the British troops?
-Write the 1st letter of his first name
+Write the 1 st letter of the numbe digits: Write the word for this number: 2.
+The battle that took place at Fort Griss Write the 1 st letter of the 1 st wor Write the 1 st letter of the 2 nd wor d in #22 . e Battle of And the Where p Were br Here to For far t Round t re a h patrio cought be sho coo mo he ho et and up the hill allowed home stands still, ts, wounded, dying, t from the fort where they were lyin eltered and carefully tended. any their life here ended. use to read the signs ords more clues you'll find ng - 3.
+Wh ◈ at is the most common letter in the Write the most common letter in J s name?
+4. Wh en was the house first constructed Write the 1^{st} letter of the word in Add the 1st to wo numbers and subtract the 3 rd number: That mo irks th e hill and find the tower ne very day and hour s heard the cannon's warning